7 Ways to Protect Your Small Business From Fraud

 #6: Get Good Insurance

+Yes, we know this article is about preventing fraud, but when something already happens, it's good to be ready for the worst-case scenario.
+For something that will minimize the damages.
 Good insurance comes in many forms.
 There’s the kind you pay for the monthly premiums, of course, which can help protect you against many types of theft, robbery, and financial fraud.
-Having good technology with the right vendors is another form of “insurance,” however, and a kind that’s just as invaluable.
+Having good technology with the right vendors is another form of insurance, however, and a kind that’s just as invaluable.
 Look around to see what you can do, or who you can hire — that will help protect you against unexpected losses.

 #7: Trust the Right People